-Budgetary information
+A. Budgetary information

-Although the CSA prepares and adopts an annual budget, budgetary information is not presented because the CSA is not legally required to adopt a budget.
+Although the CSA prepares and adopts an annual budget, budgetary comparison information is not presented because the CSA does not have any required budgetary comparison information for the general fund and each major special revenue fund.

 NOTE 2: CASH AND DEPOSITS